-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of The Limited, Inc., a Delaware corporation (the "Company"), will be held at our offices located at Three Limited Parkway, Columbus, Ohio on May 19, 1997, at 9:00 a.m., Eastern Daylight Time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of The Limited, Inc., a Delaware corporation (the "Company"), will be held at our offices located at Three Limited Parkway, Columbus, Ohio on May 18, 1998, at 9:00 a.m., Eastern Daylight Time, for the following purposes:

-1.To elect four directors to serve for terms of three years.

-- 2. To consider and vote upon a proposal to approve The Limited, Inc. Incentive Compensation Performance Plan. - 3.
-To consider and vote upon a proposal to approve the 1997 Restatement of The Limited, Inc. 1993 Stock Option and Performance Incentive Plan. - 4.
-To consider and vote upon a shareholder proposal concerning the composition of the Board of Directors. - 5.
-To consider and vote upon a shareholder proposal which requests that the Board of Directors adopt executive compensation policies linked to various aspects of the Company's selection of its foreign suppliers. - 6.
+- 1. To elect four directors to serve for terms of three years. - 2.
+To consider and vote upon a proposal to approve the 1998 Restatement of The Limited, Inc. 1993 Stock Option and Performance Incentive Plan. - 3.
+To consider and vote upon a stockholder proposal which requests that the Board of Directors adopt executive compensation policies linked to various aspects of the Company's selection of its foreign suppliers. - 4.
 To transact such other business as may properly come before the meeting or any adjournments thereof.

-Only stockholders of record, as shown by the transfer books of the Company, at the close of business on March 28, 1997 are entitled to notice of and to vote at the Annual Meeting.
+Only stockholders of record, as shown by the transfer books of the Company, at the close of business on March 27, 1998 are entitled to notice of and to vote at the Annual Meeting.